 My fondness for food, love for writing and passion for photography has led to the making of “Kuch Pak Raha Hai” ( which translates to ‘Something is brewing‘).
 This blog is not only a collection of recipes but my journey in the world of cooking.

-The blog will indeed be a companion for those who are learning the “C” of cooking (trust me, it’s much fun than the C of coding) or someone who is looking for simple home style recipes.
+The blog will indeed be a companion for those who are learning the “C” of cooking or someone who is looking for simple home style recipes.
 I have made an attempt to write this blog in a “Help Manual” style explaining each and every step along with the supporting pictures.
 My mother is my “Cooking Guru”, so the style and recipes are totally inspired by her.

 A bit about myself:

 I have been born and brought in the- famous for all wrong reasons- city of Muzaffarnagar, U.P.
 We had one of those secluded houses in the outskirts of the cities which kind of limited our interactions with the outer world.
 Our typical evenings consisted of hanging around the kitchen, where my brother and I used to nag my mother while she was working on the house chores but the day was brighter and better, when she used to take out that brown leather diary of hers with year 1984 embossed into it.
 Amidst those yellow pages, it has the recipes that she has been collecting since she was a teenager.
 The diary is full of recipes collected from all over the world, edited multiple times and made better as whenever she made these recipes at home.
 And within the span of 25 years, those recipes have proved to be the most tried and tested recipe collection than one can get from anywhere in the world.